iricigor/EasyAzureFunction/README.md

 See **How to Use** section below for a quick start.

 If you already have your Azure Function created (or you know how to do it), then just run ```New-AzFC <MyCommand>``` and upload generated files to your function!
 Simple as that!
+Command will generate two files:

+- **index.html** - simple web page that enables you to enter input values for commandlet parameters (left/first page in screenshots below)
+- **run.ps1** - actual script that is executed inside of Azure Function
+  - without parameters it returns index.html
+  - with parameters, it executes specified command on web server and returns result (right/second page in screenshots below)

-If you want to learn how PowerShell Azure Function works, check run.ps1 files under [Examples](Examples) folders.
+If you want to learn how PowerShell Azure Function works, check auto-generated run.ps1 files under [Examples](Examples) folders.

-## Azure functions
+### Azure functions

 Azure Functions is a solution for easily running small pieces of code, or "functions" in the cloud.
 See Microsoft introduction [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview)